Niharikasinghhh/Logistics-Data-Analyst-Internship/README.md

 ## Expected Outcome

 The result of this stage is a clean and structured logistics dataset suitable for exploratory data analysis, KPI calculation, visualization, and predictive modeling in the following stages of the project.

+# Week 3: Advanced Data Analysis and Visualization

+## Project Overview

+Week 3 focuses on performing Exploratory Data Analysis (EDA) and creating visualizations to understand logistics performance.
+A hypothetical logistics dataset is used to analyze delivery times, shipment volumes, transportation costs, distances, regions, and delivery status.

+The purpose of this analysis is to identify operational patterns, potential bottlenecks, cost drivers, and factors that can affect logistics efficiency.

+## Objectives

+- Perform Exploratory Data Analysis (EDA)
+- Calculate descriptive statistics and central tendencies
+- Analyze relationships between logistics variables
+- Examine correlations between numerical variables
+- Analyze transportation costs and delivery times
+- Compare logistics performance across different regions
+- Identify potential operational bottlenecks
+- Create visualizations to communicate insights clearly

+## Dataset Variables

+The hypothetical logistics dataset contains the following variables:

+- `shipment_id` – Unique shipment identifier
+- `region` – Operational region
+- `transport_mode` – Mode of transportation
+- `shipment_volume` – Volume of the shipment
+- `distance_km` – Distance travelled
+- `delivery_time_days` – Time taken for delivery
+- `transport_cost` – Cost of transportation
+- `delivery_status` – On-Time or Delayed

+## Exploratory Data Analysis

+The analysis includes:

+- Mean and median calculations
+- Standard deviation
+- Minimum and maximum values
+- Distribution analysis
+- Group-based analysis
+- Correlation analysis

+These techniques help understand the overall characteristics of logistics operations and identify relationships between important performance variables.

+## Visualizations

+The following visualizations are created using Python and Matplotlib:

+### 1. Delivery Time Distribution

+A histogram is used to examine the distribution of delivery times and identify common delivery ranges and potential delays.

+### 2. Transportation Cost by Transport Mode

+A bar chart compares average transportation costs across different transport modes.

+### 3. Distance vs Transportation Cost

+A scatter plot is used to examine the relationship between shipment distance and transportation cost.

+### 4. Average Delivery Time by Region

+A bar chart compares delivery performance across different operational regions.

+### 5. Delivery Status Analysis

+A chart compares the number of On-Time and Delayed shipments to evaluate overall delivery performance.

+## Key Insights

+The analysis helps identify:

+- Factors that may influence transportation costs
+- The relationship between distance and logistics expenses
+- Regional differences in delivery performance
+- Potential delivery bottlenecks
+- Overall On-Time and Delayed shipment performance

+## Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib

+## Files

+- `week3_logistics_analysis_visualization.py` – Python script for Week 3 analysis and visualizations
+- `week3_hypothetical_logistics_data.csv` – Hypothetical logistics dataset used for the analysis

+## Expected Outcome

+This analysis provides insights into logistics performance and supports data-driven decision-making.
+The results can be used as a foundation for future KPI monitoring, predictive modeling, delivery delay prediction, and logistics optimization.